iiasa/message-ix-models/doc/global/source/message_globiom/overview/spatial.rst

 Regions
 ==============
 The combined MESSAGE-GLOBIOM framework has global coverage and divides the world into 11 regions which are also the native regions of the MESSAGE model (see :numref:`fig-reg` and :numref:`tab-reg` below).
-GLOBIOM natively operates at the level of 30 regions which in the linkage to MESSAGE are aggregated to the 11 regions listed in :numref:`tab-globiomreg`
+GLOBIOM natively operates at the level of 30 regions which in the linkage to MESSAGE are aggregated to the 11 regions as listed in :numref:`tab-globiomreg`.

 .. _fig-reg:
 .. figure:: /_static/MESSAGE_regions.png